 I've only seen Kalin bleed a few times in his short life and it's always so sad.
 The first were the heel sticks in the hospital when he was only a couple days old.
 That was really sad because they had to stick him 3 or 4 times to get enough blood for the tests.
 Then there was the blood from the very first time I clipped his nails and accidently cut his little finger (oops!!).
 There's been a little blood from his shots but that's not too bad.
 A couple months ago though he had a bloody nose.
 I didn't see him fall and hit his face but that must have been what happened because he started crying so I picked him up to console him then noticed blood dripping out of his nose.
 That scared me for a second because I've never seen that much blood come out of him before.
 Thankfully, it stopped really fast.
 But today we had another incident with blood.
 He was leaning on his toy helicopter when it slipped out from under him causing his face to hit it and causing him to scream.
 At first I thought he just bumped his forehead but then he pulled his hand out of his mouth and there was blood on it.
 While he was screaming, Kasey and I were trying to console him, wipe the blood off him, and figure out what was bleeding.
 We were afraid he had knocked a tooth out because the blood seemed to be pooling up around his gums but we were glad to see that all 4 teeth were accounted for.
 Once we got him calmed down (using a teething ring, I don't know why that works but it works when he's just plain ol' cranky too) and cleaned up we noticed that he had bit his top lip.
 Poor little boy.
 I've done that many times and it is NOT fun!!
 I don't like to see him hurt but I guess it might be something I'll have to get used to.
 Given his genes and adventurous spirit, we might end up with a few broken bones before he's all grown up.

-One of his favorite things to do today was to look at the world upside down.
-He would stand up and bend at the waist, putting his head on the ground, and stay like that for a few seconds.
+and bend at the waist, putting his head on the ground, and stay like that for a few seconds.
 I guess he just thought things looked funny that way.
 Kasey asked him if he was going to be a center in football.
 He kept doing it though so I started to do it back to him and he got a big kick out of that.
 Then he started reaching back for thing between his legs which would throw him off-balance.

 2 comments: